LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 config_gtk.c:
 --- removed define for hardware.h
 --- added #ifndef HAL_SUPPORT around any code for direct I/O to hide it from configue window
+--- modified to show number of s32 in and out pins

 edit.c
 --- added two calls to check for hal signal names (see GetElementPropertiesForStatusBar ) one for I, Q, and B variables and another for W variables in expressions